interstar/golden-pond/current/haxe/for-distribution/pypi/README.md

 The bassline function returns just the root note of the chord.
 Again organized rhythmically according to the Euclidean algorithm.
 A topline function similarly returns the top notes of each chord.
 And a randline function return randomly chosen notes from the chord.

 In this example, you can see we don't do anything with this data except print it out.
 GoldenPond doesn't play or render the audio.
 It's purely about parsing this programmer-oriented representation of chord-progressions into a simple data structure.
+See https://github.com/interstar/golden-pond/blob/main/current/haxe/for-distribution/examples/midi_example.py for an example of using it to made a MIDI file.